-Significant effects in the nose with exposure to ≥50 ppm 2,3-pentanedione included, among others, an increase in the incidences of suppurative inflammation, respiratory metaplasia of the olfactory epithelium, and hyperplasia and squamous metaplasia of the respiratory epithelium in male and female rats and mice (≥25 ppm for hyperplasia in male rats and squamous metaplasia in male and female mice).
-Significant effects in the larynx with exposure to 50 and/or 100 ppm included an increase in the incidences of hyperplasia of the squamous epithelium in male and female rats, hyperplasia and squamous metaplasia of the respiratory epithelium (≥25 ppm) in female rats.
-In male and female mice with exposure to 50 and/or 100 ppm, there were significant increases in the incidences of suppurative inflammation, atypical squamous metaplasia of the respiratory epithelium, and atypical hyperplasia of the squamous epithelium.
+Significant effects in the nose with exposure to \geq 50 ppm 2,3-pentanedione included, among others, an increase in the incidences of suppurative inflammation, respiratory metaplasia of the olfactory epithelium, and hyperplasia and squamous metaplasia of the respiratory epithelium in male and female rats and mice (\geq 25 ppm for hyperplasia in male rats and squamous metaplasia in male and female mice).
+Significant effects in the larynx with exposure to 50 and/or 100 ppm included an increase in the incidences of hyperplasia of the respiratory epithelium in male and female rats, hyperplasia and squamous metaplasia of the respiratory epithelium in male rats, and chronic active inflammation and squamous metaplasia of the respiratory epithelium (\geq 25 ppm) in female rats.
+In male and female mice with exposure to 50 and/or 100 ppm, there were significant increases in the incidences of suppurative inflammation, atypical squamous metaplasia of the respiratory epithelium.